ReactiveCocoa/ReactiveCocoa/Documentation/BasicOperators.md

 ### Concatenating

 The `.Concat` strategy is used to serialize work of the inner `SignalProducer`s.
 The outer producer is started immediately.
 Each subsequent producer is not started until the preceeding one has completed.
-Errors are immediately forwarded to the flattened producer.
+Failures are immediately forwarded to the flattened producer.

 ```Swift
 let (producerA, lettersSink) = SignalProducer<String, NoError>.buffer(5)